julienwetzel/paperless-ngx/docs/usage_overview.rst

 You can tell paperless-ngx to consume documents from your email accounts.
 This is a very flexible and powerful feature, if you regularly received documents via mail that you need to archive.
-The mail consumer can be configured by using the admin interface in the following manner:
+The mail consumer can be configured via the frontend settings (/settings/mail) in the following manner:

 1. Define e-mail accounts.
 2. Define mail rules for your account.